wayfdigital/wagtail-seotoolkit/README.md

 ### Getting a Pro License

 Pro features require an active subscription.
-Visit our [GitHub repository](https://github.com/wayfdigital/wagtail-seotoolkit) for pricing and subscription information.
+You can obtain the pro license directly from the plugin UI after installation.

 **Author:** [WAYF](https://wayfdigital.com)